BennyS94/BennyS94/README.md

 I'm an Economic Informatics graduate from the Bucharest University of Economic Studies, currently pursuing an MSc in E-Business.

-I'm interested in backend development, APIs, databases, application security and data processing.
+I'm interested in backend development, APIs, databases, application security, data processing and applied AI.

 - 🎓 BSc in Economic Informatics
 - 📚 MSc student in E-Business